ethannicholas/panda-old/docs/operators.md

 distinct `MutableString` objects are being created.
 They are `equal`, because they contain the same (zero-length) sequence of characters, but they are not `identical`, because they are two distinct objects.
-Identity is a seldom-used operation; you will very likely almost always want to compare objects for equality rather than for identity.
+Identity is a seldom-used operation; you will almost always want to compare objects for equality rather than for identity.

 The identity / not identity operators are not allowed to operate on [value](value.html) objects.
-The identity of vale objects is not guaranteed; the compiler may choose to fold equal instances into a single instance, and depending on the identity of value objects is therefore always dangerous.
+The identity of value objects is not guaranteed; the compiler may choose to fold equal instances into a single instance, and depending on the identity of value objects is therefore always dangerous.
 Furthermore, the compiler is permitted to compile value objects in such a way that they do not even *have* an identity, rendering an expression like `5 == 5` meaningless.

+If you "trick" the compiler into comparing the identity of two `Value` objects, for instance:

+    def a:Object := 5
+    def b:Object := 5
+    Console.writeLine(a == b)

+the result is undefined.
+It may be either `true` or `false`, may change with compiler settings or environment, and may change from version to version of Panda.

 The *instance of* and *not instance of* operators check to see whether an object (or `null`) is a member of a given type.
 The value `"hello"` is indeed an